-Between 2016 and 2018, ESG assets under management in the U.S. grew to $12 trillion from $8.7 trillion, according to a Report on US Sustainable, Responsible and Impact Investing Trends 2018.
+Between 2018 and the start of 2020, ESG assets under management in the U.S. grew to $17.1 trillion from $12 trillion, according to 2020 Report of US Sustainable and Impact Investing Trends.

 What Is Fueling the Growth of Sustainable, Responsible, Impact (SRI) Investing?